D: F.W. Murnau

 As with all Herzog films, the making of the production has its own interesting story and the film was shot twice, both in English and German languages for distribution on both sides of the pond.
 The German version appears to have dated better for some reason, with the colour on the English language version appearing flushed of colour.

-The 1920's original is far preferable, but this is good enough for those who wouldn't be able to take a silent picture.
+The 1920's original is far preferable, but this is good enough for those who wouldn't care for a silent picture.